Flexible Surgical Robot and Intelligent motion Assistive Technology

 Aims

-• Allow accurately manipulate both the ultrasound probe and the treatment device robotically
+• Allow accurate manipulation of both the ultrasound probe and the treatment device robotically

 • Allow remote guidance & operation by experts